Greyluck/AutomationExampleForClientsAPI/README.md

   Starting
   1) Open a CMD
-  2) In the console go to "Project\AutomaticTestForDemo".
+  2) In the console go to "Project\AutomaticTestForDemo" inside this folders
   3) Execute the command "mvn test", this will trigger the test.
 If dependencies are needed, they will be downloaded before the test.